-At the time, she also was suffering from a number of severe health conditions.
+At the time, she also was suffering from several severe health conditions.
 Her estate brought this action against the nursing home.
-They alleged it was negligent in its care of her and sought recompense for pain and expense.
-In a private settlement, the pair agreed to end the matter for the sum of $300,000.
+They alleged the home did not provide appropriate care and sought compensation for pain and expense.
+In a private settlement, the pair agreed to end the matter for $300,000.

 $925,000 Settlement; Illinois Terminal Ulcer Settlement

 This dispute emerged and ended relatively quickly.
 A man in his middle seventies entered an Illinois nursing facility.
 He was elderly and needed constant monitoring but was otherwise healthy and had no signs of pressure sores.